Leonard leads Clippers past short-handed Pelicans 111-106

 From there, Leonard and George combined to score 16 consecutive points.
 Leonard’s 3-pointer that restored the Clippers’ lead to double digits had team owner Steve Ballmer whipping his right arm in the air from his seat next to the basket.
 Leonard finished with nine assists.

+The Clippers saw their 12-point lead reduced to five in the closing minutes.

+“It just comes down to us putting the game away when we need to,” George said.
+“We’re really good in the first and second quarters.
+In the third and fourth is where we need to clean up and buckle down.
+That’s going to come.”

-Alexander-Walker scored nine in a row for the Pelicans, but he couldn’t singlehandedly outduel the Clippers’ two stars.
+Alexander-Walker scored nine points in a row for the Pelicans, but he couldn’t singlehandedly outduel the Clippers’ two stars.

+“Early on, I tried to let it come to me,” Alexander-Walker said.
+“As the flow of the game went on, I was just kind of riding its wave and figuring out where to assert myself.”

-Ingram added 22 points and Jaxon Hayes had 10 rebounds for the Pelicans, who dropped their fourth in a row.
+Ingram added 22 points with the Clippers’ defense focused on him.
+Jaxon Hayes grabbed 10 rebounds for the Pelicans, who dropped their fourth in a row.
 They hadn’t played since losing at Charlotte last Friday.
 Their game at Dallas on Monday was postponed, delaying the start of what was scheduled as a seven-game trip.

-The Clippers rode a dominant second quarter, in which they outscored the Pelicans 33-15, to an 18-point halftime lead.
+The Clippers rode a dominant second quarter, in which they outscored the Pelicans 33-15, to an 18-point lead on George’s 3 that beat the halftime buzzer.
 Los Angeles maintained a double-digit lead in the third, when George didn’t score and Leonard had six points.

 TIP-INS